frequently asked questions

 By law, student applicants are offered admission through a random lottery.
 Admission is open to all NYC students with preference to students who live in CSD15.
 Students register for our lottery simply by completing a free application available on our website, and in hard copy.
 See the Applying to BUGS tab on our website for further application instructions and information on lottery preferences.
 After the lottery, students are admitted or added to the waitlist on a first-come, first-served basis.

 How long is the school day?

 BUGS has designed a balanced and innovative school schedule that will maximize student learning time while also supporting student and teacher needs.
-The school day runs from 8:00 a.m. to 4:00 p.m. all days but Wednesdays, when students leave at 2:45 p.m.
+The school days run as follows: Monday/Wednesday 8:10 a.m. - 3:00 p.m., Tuesday/Thursday/Friday 8:10 a.m. - 4:00 p.m.

 My child has an IEP or 504 plan.
 Can you accommodate his or her needs?

 Yes.
 We accommodate all children and their individual learning needs.
 We work with the Committee on Special Education to accommodate our students and their individual learning needs.
-We have partnered with the Cooke Center for Learning and Development (the largest private special education provider in New York City) to create a cutting edge, integrated program for students with disabilities.
-Hands-on learning will offer students with specific learning needs and styles the opportunity to learn in a way that suits them best.
+Our BUGS Director of Inclusion partners closely with families, staff, the CSE, and the NYC Charter Center's Special Education Collaborative to provide a cutting edge, integrated program for students with disabilities.
+Hands-on learning offers students with specific learning needs and styles the opportunity to learn in a way that suits them best.
 More information can be provided by the BUGS Director of Inclusion.

 Does your school provide services for English Language Learners?